Insurance Warning

 The reality?
 It might not be that simple.

-In the industry, there's a massive difference between an "Accident" and "Gradual Deterioration."
-At Sweep Sisters, we've seen how a £150 maintenance job can save a homeowner from a £10,000 repair bill that their insurance company refuses to pay.
+There's a massive difference between an "Accident" and "Gradual Deterioration."
+A £150 maintenance job can save you from a £10,000 repair bill that your insurance refuses to pay.

 1. The "Maintenance Clause"

-Almost every home insurance policy in the UK has a clause stating that the homeowner must keep the property in a "good state of repair."
+Almost every home insurance policy has a clause stating that the homeowner must keep the property in a "good state of repair."

 If water enters your home because a pipe burst suddenly, that's usually covered.
-However, if water enters your home because your gutters were so full of moss and leaves that the water backed up under your roof tiles, the insurer may call this "Lack of Maintenance."
+However, if water enters because your gutters were so full of moss and leaves that water backed up under your roof tiles, the insurer may call this "Lack of Maintenance."

 2. Is It "Wear and Tear"?

-Insurers are experts at spotting the difference between a one-off storm event and long-term neglect.
-If an assessor visits your home and sees grass or small trees growing out of your gutters, they have immediate proof that the damage was preventable.
+Insurers are experts at spotting the difference between a one-off storm and long-term neglect.
+If an assessor sees grass or trees growing from your gutters, they have immediate proof the damage was preventable.

 What Assessors Look For: